Quality Local Products

-Importers or sellers of international products are not allowed, but are offered the option of Monty’s Sunday Market, which offers a treasure trove of vintage clothing, tools, books, antiques, collectables, home ware, imported items, toys and much more.
-Monty’s Sunday market runs Sunday mornings from 8 am until 1 pm in Montgomery Square.
+Importers or sellers of international products are not allowed but are offered the option of Monty’s Sunday Market, which offers a treasure trove of vintage clothing, tools, books, antiques, collectibles, homeware, imported items, toys, and much more.
+Monty’s Sunday Market runs Sunday mornings from 8 am until 1 pm in Montgomery Square.
 See here for further details.

 The Nelson Market also hosts various events throughout the year, with regular updates being posted on their Facebook page.
 The events range from things like the famous visit from royals, Prince Charles and Camilla, to a Flash Mob dancing the Tango.
 These events only add to the experience and atmosphere of the market and are worth keeping an eye out for.

-Make sure you don’t miss this very special experience, catch up with friends and family over breakfast to sample some of the delicious freshly prepared food and coffee, meet with stall holders and gain insight into their produce, chat with local artists about their work, grab a bargain at one of the stalls or just to enjoy the bustling market atmosphere.
+Make sure you don’t miss this very special experience, catch up with friends and family over breakfast to sample some of the delicious freshly prepared food and coffee, meet with stallholders and gain insight into their products, chat with local artists about their work, grab a bargain at one of the stalls or just to enjoy the bustling market atmosphere.
 Find out more about the Nelson Market here.

-Hydroslides, bumper boats and mini golf – that definitely sounds like a recipe for a fun afternoon with the kids.
-The Nelson Fun Park is open weekends, school holiday and public holiday during the warmer months from October through to April.
+Hydro slides, bumper boats, and mini-golf – that definitely sounds like a recipe for a fun afternoon with the kids.
+The Nelson Fun Park is open on weekends, school holidays, and public holidays during the warmer months from October through to April.
 Why not take along some of the yummy food discovered at the Nelson Markets and have a picnic lunch?
 The Nelson Fun Park is located at the Tahunanui Beach Reserve.

 Fancy a bit of retail therapy?
-Jens Hansen are the original designers and makers of the very ring used in The Lord of the Rings and The Hobbit films.
+Jens Hansen is the original designer and maker of the very ring used in The Lord of the Rings and The Hobbit films.
 Customers are able to purchase their very own replica ring complete with Elvish engraving!
 The Jens Hansen The Ring Maker studio is on the corner of Trafalgar Square and Selwyn Place in Nelson’s central city.

 Nelson is famous for its artistic and cultural influences, both within the art scene and its attractions and accommodation facilities.
 Visitors seeking a truly immersive Nelson experience often seek out some of the more interesting historic boutique accommodations, here are a few examples.

-Experience the tranquil Victorian beauty of Sussex House Bed and Breakfast in its own little piece of paradise just across from the Maitai River.
-The charm of Sussex House extends beyond the individually themed rooms named after world famous composers out into the peaceful English garden and beyond.
+Experience the tranquil Victorian beauty of Sussex House Bed and Breakfast is its own little piece of paradise just across from the Maitai River.
+The charm of Sussex House extends beyond the individually themed rooms named after world-famous composers out into the peaceful English garden and beyond.
 Sussex House is located on the corner of Bridge Street and Avon Terrace.